Using the Contrast Checker

 Check your designs to ensure your colors meet accessibility standards

-When checking contrast for colors or text virtually anywhere, you’ll find the
+When checking contrast for colors or text virtually anywhere, you’ll find the labels AA and AAA pop up frequently.
+These are the different conformant levels for contrast checking based on the WCAG 2.0 standards for accessibility.

 Checking contrast using Stark

-Colors are a league of their own when it comes to design, and ultimately can make or break your product.
+Colors are a league of their own when it comes to design and ultimately can make or break your product.
 With Stark, you can easily check the AA and AAA color contrast of your text or shape layers.

 How to run the contrast checker